ubsuny/StagePi_CP2P2024/README.md

 # StagePi_CP2P2024
-Imaging Molybdenum Disulfide (MoS2) as a part of "CP2 Spring 2024" project work.
+Imaging Molybdenum disulfide (MoS2) as a part of "CP2 Spring 2024" project work.